joanjunyent/administrate-more-comments/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: comments, admin
 Requires at least: 2.6
-Tested up to: 3.6
+Tested up to: 4.4
 Stable tag: 0.2.1

 == Description ==

 Administrate more comments was a WordPress plugin designed to set-up the number of comments per page shown in the admin area.

 Essentially it applies a filter that allows you to customize the number of comments shown per page on the admin panel.

-**This plugin is no needed anymore and no updated anymore since this function has been added to the WordPress core.** *I leave it here as it may be useful for some projects on locked-in and less customizable dashboards.*
+**This plugin is no needed anymore and no updated anymore since this function has been added to the WordPress core.** *I leave it here as it may be useful for some projects on locked-in and less customizable dashboards.**